 admincerts: PEM files containing the administrators’ certificates of this MSP

-keystore: PEM files containing the signing key of the peer
+keystore: PEM files containing the signing private key of the peer

-signcerts: PEM files corresponding to the singing identity of the peer
+signcerts: PEM public cert files corresponding to the singing identity of the peer

 Disclaimer: Currently SignerMSP is not used for signature verification, and hence updating the cacerts or admincerts of this MSP is not of crucial importance.
 However this is to be revisited as GOSSIP communication may require frequent updates of these values.